 For overseas work, development organisations prefer to recruit from the local area or from countries with similar social, economic and cultural values to the people they are trying to help.
 Opportunities do exist overseas but they require specific skills, experience and evidence of commitment.

-The Guardian Careers: Ask the experts provides a guide to careers in international development.
+The Guardian Careers: Ask the experts and 12 tips for getting a job in international development provide a guide to careers in international development.
 The World Service Enquiry provides information and advice for volunteering or working in international development.

 The University of Sussex links to a range of information on working in development as well as volunteering and job opportunities.